Hello people of Rome

 “Goodness” comes from the Greek word dikaiosynē, often translated “righteousness.”
 Bible experts debate what Paul meant when he talked about the “righteousness of God.”
 Righteousness can refer to integrity, purity, and justice.
 Some scholars say it also describes God as someone we can trust to do what he said he would do.
 In this case, righteous might be “God’s way of righting wrong” (New English Bible).
 Or it might be described as his divine gift of power, which saves us.
-Whatever Paul had in mind, context clues suggest it was good news.
+Whatever Paul had in mind, context clues from reading this whole letter suggest God’s goodness (righteousness) was good news.

 Paul is paraphrasing Habakkuk 2:4.
 Bible experts debate what Paul meant by this cryptic phrase.
 German scholar Martin Luther (1483-1546), a Roman Catholic monk, eventually got himself excommunicated from the church partly because of what he read into this phrase.
 He saw an idea that inspired a Christian protest movement that became known as the Protestant Reformation.
 Luther, the father of Protestant churches, said Paul seemed to be teaching that we are saved through our faith, not through obeying religious laws or by observing rituals, such as confessing sins to a priest or taking communion in a church service.
 Another way some read the phrase: Good (righteous) people show their faith by the way they live.
 Another: Good people will live because of God’s faithfulness—meaning that we can trust God to save us as he promised to do.